velascodiego93/Applied_Machine_Learning/README.md

 # Applied_Machine_Learning
-Notebooks done for the Applied Machine Learning course within the Master's  degree in Applied Data Science
+Deliverables for the Applied Machine Learning course within the Master's degree in Applied Data Science